Urban Engagement Program

 On school-wide days of service, parents, students of all ages, faculty, staff, and alumni, share in service towards the wider urban community.

-During the 2019-2020 school year, we have scheduled two opportunities for days of service with a community partner, Glide Memorial Church, which oversees one of the city’s largest free-meal programs in the city, serving over 2000 meals per day in the Tenderloin.
+During the 2019-2020 school year, we have scheduled three opportunities for days of service with a community partner, Glide Memorial Church, which oversees one of the largest free-meal programs in the city, serving over 2,000 meals per day in the Tenderloin.
 These will be opportunities to help make and serve food, and be of service in different ways.

 Our school is also committed to sustainability and environmental protection, as evident through initiatives such as the entirely "plastic-free" high school and our use of energy-saving solar panels.